A pop-up play café and free, online ‘cookalong’ are just some of the Herts activities for the ESRC Festival of Social Science 2024

 In Hertfordshire, researchers from the University are running a packed programme of in-person and online activities, ranging from a pop-up play café and online cookalong, to events focused on how we can better tackle plastic pollution; how everyday digital technology can transform the lives of older adults; how digital transport services can be more inclusive; how new healthcare models can help the NHS and what can be done to support the emotional work of parents with autistic children on family holidays.
 All events are aimed at showcasing important research findings that have an impact on real life, as well as knowledge and guidance to help us all live better lives.

-Herts’ flagship event this year will be the Switch Off, Play On! pop-up play café opening in the Galleria Outlet Shopping Centre in Hatfield for five days during the October half term.
+Herts’ flagship event this year will be the Switch Off, Play On! pop-up play café opening in The Galleria in Hatfield for five days during the October half term.
 Developed to promote healthy digital use linked to research on the Problematic Use of the Internet (PUI) by Naomi Fineberg, Professor of Psychiatry at the University of Hertfordshire, the café will be filled with games, toys and puzzles aimed at encouraging families and friends to switch off their phones and rediscover the joy of connecting over a traditional board game or simple play experiences

 Another highlight, the Hertfordshire Full of Beans Cookalong, is a collaborative event between the University of Hertfordshire, Stevenage Football Club Foundation and The Let's Cook Project.
 Between 12.30-1.30pm on Thursday, 31st October, families are invited to join a free, livestreamed, one-hour cookalong with University of Hertfordshire Business School PhD researcher of food insecurity, director of The Let’s Cook Project and all-round cooking wizz, James Shepherd, to learn how to make some quick, tasty and affordable meals using beans.
 The first 25 families to sign up for the event will even be sent a free recipe box with all the main ingredients required for the cook up.